 Deep vein thrombosis signs and symptoms include:

-When a vein close to the surface of your skin is affected, you might see a red, hard cord just under the surface of your skin that's tender to the touch.
-When a deep vein in the leg is affected, your leg may become swollen, tender and painful.
+When a vein close to the surface of the skin is affected, you might see a red, hard cord just under the surface of the skin that's tender to the touch.
+When a deep vein in the leg is affected, the leg may become swollen, tender and painful.

 When to see a doctor